hallee9000/lottie-framer/README.md

 * **autoplay** true / false it will start playing as soon as it is ready

 ### methods

+<h4 style="color:red;"><b>NOTE：</b>The previous version had a bug: if you use its methods, just the latest one works when creating 2 lottieLayers.
+Now it's fixed, but you should call it from lottieLayer's `anim` property.</h4>

 animation instances have these main methods:

 * **play()**  Play the animation.